What is Code Signing?

 An Advanced Persistent Threat (APT) group based in China, known as Suckfly, stole code signing certificates from at least nine different companies in South Korea.
 The group then used these certificates over two years to sign hacktools and malware in a targeted campaign against companies in India.

 Taiwan-based tech companies D-Link and Changing Information Technology were targeted by another APT group known as BlackTech.
 At least two code signing certificates were stolen and used to sign Windows malware known as PLEAD, which steals passwords entered into the web browsers of infected machines.

-ASUS – a well-known manufacturer of laptops and mobile phones – unknowingly pushed malware to thousands of its customers for at least five months in a sophisticated software supply chain attack dubbed “Operation ShadowHammer.”
+ASUS – a well-known manufacturer of laptops and mobile phones – unknowingly pushed malware to thousands of its customers for at least five months.
+This sophisticated software supply chain attack became knows as “Operation ShadowHammer.”
 Hackers compromised two ASUS code signing certificates and pushed out signed malware through the ASUS Live Update Utility, inserting backdoors into at least 1 million devices.

 "We saw the updates come down from the Live Update ASUS server.
 They were trojanized, or malicious updates, and they were signed by ASUS."